city4dys/city4dys.github.io/_posts/2016-07-28-website-in-development.markdown

  - Create About page
  - Create Citizen Science page
  - Create Acknowledgements page
- - Create a page fro the mobile application
+ - Create a page for the mobile application